Payment & Delivery Models

 6. Digitally enabled care delivery and continuous learning: Health care technologies can help streamline and enhance care delivery and care team coordination and communications, alongside enriched data analytics to inform more proactive care interventions and workflow process improvements.

-Advancing the adoption of value-based care
+Advancing the adoption of value-based medical care

 While there is no single recommendation on how to best implement value-based care arrangements, the AMA has identified several best practices for value-based care that help ease participation and foster sustainable success.
 In partnership with AHIP and the National Association of ACOs, these voluntary best practices were informed by real-world insights from the direct experience of physicians, value-based care entities and health plans currently participating in these arrangements.